Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 return device_name, manufacturer_id, manufacturer_data

 The BLE advertising data structure is a series of TLV (Type-Length-Value) entries.
-We’re looking for type 0xFF - manufacturer-specific data - which contains the actual scale reading.
+We want type 0xFF — manufacturer-specific data — which contains the actual scale reading.

-Getting the byte offsets right took several iterations.
-My git history tells the story:
+Getting the byte offsets right consumed several iterations and a quantity of dignity.
+My git history preserves the evidence:

 f477996 Fix packet decoding: weight in data bytes, not manufacturer_id